 Underground tanks are designed to hold between 250 to 1,000 gallons of oil.
 Oil tank leaks typically start out as a small hole.
 Leaks can extend 10 feet or more below the surface.
 If the problem occurs because of the fuel lines, it might be possible to fix it.
 Regrettably, if the underground oil tank itself is leaking, it cannot be mended.
 The only solution is to remove it and deal with the cleanup.
 There are several signs to look for.

-Lack of vegetation in an area with no other known cause can be a sign.
-An environmental contractor should be called in to perform an oil tank scan.
+- Lack of vegetation in an area with no other known cause – An environmental contractor should be called in to perform an oil tank scan.

 When you have a home inspection, don’t forget to request an oil tank scan.
 In some areas, it’s required.